mharnichev/street-racing/README.md

-# street-racing
+# StreetRasing_nativejs
-It`s a game.
-I created it with native JS.
-2019
+Create a simple game with nativeJS